Yichuan0712/11785-TCR/README.md

 # ContraTCR: A Guide to Training and Predicting TCR-Epitope Binding

 Welcome to **ContraTCR**, a tool designed for training and predicting T-cell receptor (TCR) and epitope binding using contrastive learning techniques.
 This guide will walk you through the steps required to run the project, from training the model to making predictions.
-Please note that the code and file paths provided are examples; you will need to replace them with your own data and paths specific to your environment.

 ---